tgherzog/sailbuddy-pages/index.md

   your NMEA device are connected to the same network
 * The NMEA button is "on" in the upper right corner of the Instruments tab in Sail Buddy
 * Try receiving data in another NMEA app, or the device's native app if any
+* Use the "Data Log" feature described below to save your session data to a log.
+Generate an email, and take a quick look; don't send it yet.
+If you see "syntax error" messages, it's possible that one or more of your NMEA devices is sending non-standard NMEA data.
+For example, one user's setup did not include the required "checksum" attribute at the end of sentences (an asterisk/\* followed by 2 characters).
+If your data is missing checksums but is otherwise okay, go to Settings > Sail Buddy and turn off the "Enforce Checksums" option.

 **I get a network error when I turn on NMEA data**

-* Your iPhone is connected to your NMEA device's wifi network (if your device creates its own network), or your iPhone and your NMEA device are connected to the same network
+* Your iPhone is not connected to your NMEA device's wifi network (if your device creates its own network), or your iPhone and your NMEA device are connected to the same network
 * Check to make sure your iPhone is not in airplane mode
 * Try turning off "Monitor Network Status" in Settings > Sail Buddy (from your home screen).
 This disables Sail Buddy's default check for network availability, which may be incompatible with the custom hardware of some networks.